Wood Mountain Post Provincial Park: History

-In 1874, the North-West Mounted Police marched west to deal with the Cypress Hills Massacre.
+In 1874, the North-West Mounted Police marched west in response to the Cypress Hills Massacre.
 Along the route was a depot in the Wood Mountain Hills that was used by the Boundary Commission when the Canada–United States border was surveyed.
 The NWMP used that depot intermittently from 1874 until 1887 to police whisky traders, horse thieves, and cattle rustlers.
 In 1876, Chief Sitting Bull and 5,000 members of the Lakota Sioux took refuge at the post after the Battle of the Little Bighorn in the Montana Territory of the United States.
 They remained in the area for five years before Chief Sitting Bull and many of them returned to the US.
 The First Nations that remained in Saskatchewan make up the present-day Wood Mountain Lakota First Nation.
 Wood Mountain Post was closed in 1883 and then re-opened in 1885 with the out-break of the North-West Rebellion.
 Two years later, the dilapidated buildings were abandoned and new buildings were constructed 300 m to the south-east, across Wood Mountain Creek.
 This new site is the location of the current provincial park and the original site is the location of Wood Mountain Regional Park.
 Wood Mountain Post closed for the final time in 1918.

 Reconstruction and historical site

 In the 1960s, the Wood Mountain Post site was designated an historical site of Canada.
-Two buildings – a barracks and a kitchen / storehouse – were reconstructed on their original locations and the foundations of other former buildings were outlined.
+Two buildings — a barracks and a kitchen / storehouse — were reconstructed on their original locations and the foundations of other former buildings were outlined.
 A large number of artefacts have been recovered as well as the locations of cellars and trails.
 The artefacts and reconstructed buildings tell the story of Major James Walsh of the NWMP and his negotiations with Chief Sitting Bull.